MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/out-of-tenant-overview.md

 # Using Remote Assist to collaborate with people outside your tenant

-A Remote Assist call involves one party using Remote Assist and the other using Teams.
-If the people who want to use Remote Assist and the people who want to use Teams are in the same tenant, you do not need to configure cross-tenant communication and you do not need to read this document.
+A Remote Assist call involves one party (technician) using Remote Assist and the other using Teams (expert or remote collaborator).
+In most cases, technician and remote collaborators all belong to the same tenant, and thus a standard deployment of Remote Assist (deploy-remote-assist.md) and Teams (set-up-teams.md) is all you need.

+However, there are certain scenarios where this may not be the case:

+Scenario 1: Vendors and contractors using Remote Assist, i.e., a company wants vendors and contractors that aren’t part of the company tenant to use Remote Assist.
+Scenario 2: Multi-tenant company deployments, i.e., a company has a multi-tenant configuration across different organizations or business units.

-This document describes 2 scenarios.
+This document explains ...

 | Scenario                                                                                                                                                                           | Implementation overview                                                                                                                                                                                           |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |